Frequently Asked Questions

 There are excellent resources and, unfortunately, terrible ones out in the greater world.
 At Lifecodex Publishing and at the American Alliance of Jews and Christians, our mission is to share important parts of this transmission and to arm those who are faithful to God with a deeper understanding of His wishes and His guidance to us.

 Rabbi Daniel and Susan Lapin started Lifecodex Publishing as a means of producing books, audio CDs, DVD and courses that further their mission of making ancient Jewish wisdom accessible to people of all faiths and backgrounds.
 In addition, they publish authors whose books they feel provide similar value.
 You can see what Lifecodex produces by going to our store page.

-The American Alliance of Jews and Christians is a 501(c)(3)non-profit organization dedicated to encouraging and facilitating Jews and Christians working together to promote Judeo-Christian values in an increasingly secular society.
+The American Alliance of Jews and Christians is an educational organization dedicated to encouraging and facilitating Jews and Christians working together to promote Judeo-Christian values in an increasingly secular society.
 Please read more about AAJC here.

 Simply click this link and enter you information to receive free weekly teachings from Rabbi Daniel Lapin and Susan Lapin.